Teaching

 Woodbury University: Media Technology Program

-Introduction to Programming I teaches students with no programming experience the fundamental basics of computer programming and object oriented programming.
+Introduction to Programming teaches students with no programming experience the fundamental basics of computer programming and object oriented programming.
 Processing and Java are the languages used within the course.
 Additional topics covered throughout the course include 2D and 3D graphics, computer vision, audio synthesis, and data mining.
+Required course for Game Design and Media Technology students.

-Introduction to Programming II focuses on programming for microcontrollers and introducing students to the field of physical computing.
+Introduction to Physical Computing focuses on programming for microcontrollers and introducing students to the field of physical computing.
 Arduino is the primary microcontroller used throughout the course in conjunction with Processing.
 Basic electrical concepts are covered during the course as well as an array of both digital and analog sensors.
+Required course for Game Design and Media Technology students.